CapricanDRJ/HadesStarCommunityData/docs/corp/23e220ae7fc6a762f62e495bdaf437313159f108dd7447a46b61ef7f5896d099/index.md

 ```
 very layed back have fun is pretty much the only rule. please be able
  to speak English that's all I know lol. if I get enough members I wi
-ll do back to back whites stars.}
+ll do back to back whites stars.
 ```
 ### Whitestar Bonus ❌